-Project reference: 2017
+Project reference: 2017/057

-Deadline for expressions of interest:
+Deadline for expressions of interest: 5pm on 6th October 2017

 Summary

 Expressions of interest are sought for an evaluation of the impact of Disabled Students’ Allowances (DSAs) insupporting disabled students in higher education.
 This will involve a combination of an online survey of 2000 students across four different comparator groups, qualitative interviews of 50 students across the same four comparator groups and qualitative interviews of five higher education providers.